onflow/flow-nft/docs/overview.md

 ## Running automated tests

 You can find automated tests in the `lib/go/test/nft_test.go` file.
 It uses the transaction templates that are contained in the `lib/go/templates/templates.go` file.

-Currently, these rely on a dependency from a private dapper labs repository to run, so external users will not be able to run them.
-We are working on making all of this public so anyone can run tests, but haven't completed this work yet.
+Tests have also been written in JavaScript and can be found in `lib/js/test/tests/nft_test.js`.
+Similar to the tests written in Go, test helper functions can be found in `lib/js/test/templates/` directory.

+Entering the `make test` command from the root directory will run both Go and JavaScript test suites.
+If you'd like to run just one test suite, you can run `make test` from the test suite's `test/` directory (e.g. running `make test` from `lib/js/test` will run just your JavaScript tests).

 ## Bonus features

+### NFT Forwarding

+While this utility contract is not a standard, it is a demonstration of how an account could be configured to forward NFTs to a specified forwarding recipient's collection.

+The NFTForwarder resource itself can be referenced like any `NonFungibleToken.Receiver` resource, allowing a sender to deposit NFT's as they usually would.
+However, `deposit()` as implemented in this resource forwards the deposited NFT to the designated recipient's collection.

+Several transactions are included in this repo to demonstrate how to interact with the `NFTForwarder` resource.
+Those are:
+* `create_forwarder.cdc` - Creates the NFTForwarder resource and links the capability to `ExampleNFT.CollectionPublicPath`, where an Example NFT Collection would expect to be found.
+* `transfer_nft_to_receiver.cdc` - Transfers an NFT to the forwarder by way of `deposit()` found in NonFungibleToken.Receiver` interface.
+By construction of the NFTForwarder resource, the NFT deposited by the signer is further forwarded to the forwarding recipient designated in the NFTForwarder resource.
+* `change_forwarder_recipient.cdc` - Changes the designated recipient collection to which NFT will be forwarded.
+* `unlink_forwarder_link_collection.cdc` - Unlinks the forwarder resource from `ExampleNFT.CollectionPublicPath`, restoring the accounts CollectionPublic capability.

 **(These could each be defined as a separate interface and standard and are probably not part of the main standard) They are not implemented in this repository yet**